 - How will you be using it?
 If you have pets or kids, you may need a more durable product.

 - How often will you be cleaning the floor?
-According to the World Floor Covering Association, many laminate products require special care, such as regular sweeping and mopping, to keep them from getting scratched.
+According to the Floor Critics, many laminate products require special care, such as regular sweeping and mopping every two months, to keep them from getting scratched.

 Do Your Homework